Lynn Chadwick: Later years

 Chadwick returned to working with steel for the first time since 1962 in 1989.
 Using this method, Chadwick produced a series of "beasts", which varied in size and were often monumental.
 These works in welded stainless-steel sheets would come to be the final stage of Chadwick's development of his unique technique.
 The series began with Rising Beast (1989), with titles that allude to specific primal states of action: Beast Alerted I (1990); Howling Beast I (1990); and Crouching Beast I (1990).
 Chadwick is said to have delighted in the properties that steel afforded; no matter how dull the weather some facet of the sculptures would catch and reflect the light.

 Chadwick was invited back to the Venice Biennale that same year, for which he created two monumental figures, playfully entitled Back To Venice, 1988.
 Also in 1988, he was made an Honorary Fellow of Bath Spa University College, Bath.

 In 1991, he introduced the motif of a pair of female figures climbing and descending short flights of stairs, captured in contrary motion.
 This motif would also be combined with a single High Wind figure.
 The next year, in 1992, Chadwick was given his first British retrospective at the Yorkshire Sculpture Park.

 In 1995, he stopped working, claiming "There are only so many things to say and only so many ways to say them and I've done that now."

 Chadwick was appointed a Senior Royal Academician of the Royal Academy of Arts, London, in 2001.

 Chadwick died at Lypiatt Park in 2003, the same year in which he was given a major retrospective exhibition at Tate Britain.
 He is buried in amongst the pine trees near the seat where he used to sit and think, overlooking Toadsmoor Valley.
 He is survived by his wife Éva and his two sons and two daughters.

 In 2014, the centenary of his birth, a catalogue raisonné and a biography were published, four of his sculptures were shown in the Annenberg courtyard of the Royal Academy in London, and BlainSouthern staged exhibitions of his work in their commercial galleries in Berlin, London and New York.

 Personal life

-In 1942 he married Ann Secord with whom he had one son, Simon.
-In 1959, Chadwick married Frances Jamieson (d.
-1964) and had two daughters, Sarah and Sophie.
+In 1942 Chadwick married Ann Secord with whom he had one son, Simon.
+In 1959 he married Frances Jamieson (d.
+1964) and had two daughters with her, Sarah and Sophie.
 In June 1965 he married Éva Reiner and together they had one son, Daniel. Éva, who had come to Britain as a refugee from Budapest, would remain his constant companion, as well as a chronicler and cataloguer of his work.